Mu2e/Offline/DQMHelpers/README.md

 dqm.WriteGraphs();                   // endJob: runs the fits, fills the MPV maps
 ```

-Only pulses that belong to a coincidence cluster enter the **PE spectra and the
+Only pulses that belong to a coincidence cluster enter the PE spectra and the
-MPV maps** — that is what `CrvDQMcollector` measured, and it is what makes the
-spectrum a minimum-ionising one rather than a dark-noise one.
-The inclusive
-plots below see every pulse, which is why they take the second `Fill` argument.
+MPV maps.
+The inclusive plots below see every pulse,
+which is why they take the second `Fill` argument.

 ### Inclusive per-event plots (`fillInclusive`, default true)

-The `DqmCrv` tier-A block, so that the Phase-2 merge of `DqmCrv` and
-`CrvDQMcollector` has one place to land:

 ```text
 reco pulses (whole CrvRecoPulseCollection)